 The Child Health Plus (CHP) program was created by the New York State legislature in 1990 and by August 1991 children had begun receiving coverage under the program.
 New York’s CHP program served as a blueprint for the federal State Children’s Health Insurance Program (SCHIP) statute, which was enacted in 1997.
 CHP in NYS originally provided services to children under age 13, but after enactment of SCHIP, NYS expanded the program to include children through age 18.

 Effective January 1, 2014, the ACA requires states to adopt a consistent method for budgeting income when determining eligibility for Child Health Plus.
-The method is on the applicant’s adjusted gross income that s/he reports on his/her federal income tax with certain modifications, and is known as Modified Adjusted Gross Income (MAGI).
-When determining household size, the principles of tax dependency will be implemented with a few exceptions.
-In addition, families now apply for Child Health Plus online through the NY State of Health Marketplace.
-The benefit package and cost sharing remains the same in NYS, at least through 2019 as states are required to maintain income eligibility levels for their Child Health Insurance Program (CHIP) through September 30, 2019.
+The method is based on the applicant’s adjusted gross income that they report on their federal income tax with certain modifications, which is known as Modified Adjusted Gross Income (MAGI).
+When determining household size, the principles of tax dependency are implemented with a few exceptions.
+In addition, families now apply for and renew Child Health Plus through the NY State of Health Marketplace.

 WHO ADMINISTERS THE PROGRAM

-Within federal guidelines, each state determines the design of its individual CHP program, including benefit package, payment levels for coverage, who qualifies, and administrative procedures.
+Within federal guidelines, each state determines the design of its individual CHP program, including benefit package, payment levels for coverage (monthly premiums), who qualifies, and administrative procedures.

 On the federal level, the overall responsibility for the administration of the Child Health Plus program lies with the Centers for Medicare & Medicaid Services (CMS), an agency of the Department of Health and Human Services.